-Tornado survivor named Montgomery Co. top dog
+Tornado survivor named Montgomery Co.
+Top Dog

 “Him and Duchess they went right back downstairs.
 It was like yes, we’re finally back at home,” Harden said.

-And just a reminder for dog owners out there, the last day to sign up for you dog license in Montgomery County is January 31.
+And just a reminder for dog owners out there, the last day to sign up for your dog license in Montgomery County is January 31.

 Like us on Facebook, follow us on Twitter and Instagram for all the latest news, weather and sports.